NickBullaro/Chatbox-Project/README.md

 # Known Issues

 1. One known issue with this project was the length of the messages.
-The database is set up to add messages with a length up to 1,000.
+The databasewas originally set up to allow messages up to 120 chars, but i boosted that up to 1,000 chars.
 If the length of the message is longer than that, sqlalchemy will throw an error.
 I fixed this by catching the error, rolling back the db session, and sending an error message to the database saying the user's message failed to send.

 2. Another known issue was having usernames be displayed next to the messages.
 I solved this by using each connection's socketio SID instead of custom names and hardcoding them into the database add command.